 From: Lake Ronkonkoma, NY, USA

 Later in 1967, Vinny Villany (drums, percussion) replaced Al Braunreuther and Jerry Davis (guitar) replaced Jim Braunreuther.
 This lineup produced a second single (the catchy 'It Can't Be Too Late') that was released on the Spring label in the spring of 1968.
-Later that year, Michael Segall was replaced by Steven Shene (bass) and this lineup delved into psychedelia, signed to the Monument label and issued thee more singles and an LP into 1970 before finally breaking up later that year.
-Both 'Rosary Anne' and 'White Paper Sail' are outstanding numbers and can be found on 45 as well as their 1969 LP titled This Is The End Of The Night!.
+Later that year, Michael Segall was replaced by Steven Shene (bass) and this lineup delved into psychedelia, signed to the Monument label and issued three more singles and an LP into 1970 before finally breaking up later that year.
+Both 'Rosary Anne' and 'White Paper Sail' are outstanding numbers and can be found on 45 as well as their 1969 album titled This Is The End Of The Night!.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.